 In the previous section, we explained the Nystr\"om method for computing rank-$r$ approximations of SPSD kernel matrices based on selecting a small set of landmark points.
 Although the final goal is to find an approximation that has rank no greater than $r$, it is often preferred to select $m>r$ landmark points and then restrict the resultant approximation to have rank at most $r$.
 The main intuition is that selecting $m>r$ landmark points and then restricting the approximation to a lower rank-$r$ space has a regularization effect which can lead to more accurate approximations \cite{kumar2012sampling,gittens2016revisiting}.
 For example, when landmark points are chosen to be centroids from K-means clustering, more landmark points lead to smaller quantization error of the data set, and thus higher quality Nystr\"om approximations.

 In the standard Nystr\"om method presented in Algorithm \ref{alg:StandardNys}, the rank of the matrix $\G$ is restricted by computing the best rank-$r$ approximation of the inner matrix $\WW$: $\G_{(r)}^{nys}=\CC\llbracket\WW\rrbracket_r^\dagger\CC^T$.
 Since the inner matrix in the representation of $\G_{(r)}^{nys}$ has rank no greater than $r$, it follows that $\G_{(r)}^{nys}$ has rank at most $r$.
 The main benefit of this technique is the low computational cost of performing an exact eigenvalue decomposition on a relatively small matrix of size $m\times m$.
-However, the standard Nystr\"om method totally ignores the structure of the matrix $\CC$ in the rank reduction process.
-In fact, since the rank-$r$ approximation $\G_{(r)}^{nys}$ does not utilize the full knowledge of $\CC$, the selection of more landmark points does not guarantee an improved low-rank approximation in the standard Nystr\"om method, cf.~Remarks~\ref{rmk:1} and \ref{rmk:2}.
+However, the standard Nystr\"om method ignores the structure of the matrix $\CC$ in the rank reduction process.
+In fact, since the rank-$r$ approximation $\G_{(r)}^{nys}$ does not utilize the full knowledge of $\CC$, the selection of more landmark points does not guarantee an improved low-rank approximation in the standard Nystr\"om method, cf.~Remark \ref{rmk:1} and Remark \ref{rmk:2}.

-To solve this problem, we present an efficient method to compute the best rank-$r$ approximation of the matrix $\G=\CC\WW^\dagger\CC^T$, for given matrices $\CC\in\R^{n\times m}$ and $\WW\in\R^{m\times m}$.
+To solve this problem, we present an efficient method to compute the best rank-$r$ approximation of $\G=\CC\WW^\dagger\CC^T$, for given matrices $\CC\in\R^{n\times m}$ and $\WW\in\R^{m\times m}$.
 In contrast with the standard Nystr\"om method, the modified approach takes advantage of both matrices $\CC$ and $\WW$.
-To begin, let us consider the best\footnote{ to be precise, the best approximation is unique if and only if there is a nonzero gap between the $r$ and $r+1$ eigenvalues of $\CC\WW^\dagger\CC^T$; we assume it is unique for simplicity of presentation, but if it is not unique, then our method returns one particular optimal solution. } rank-$r$ approximation of the matrix $\G$ in any unitarily invariant norm $\|\cdot\|$, such as the Frobenius norm or trace norm:
+To begin, let us consider the best rank-$r$ approximation of $\G$ in any unitarily invariant norm $\|\cdot\|$, such as the Frobenius norm or trace norm: